Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Cons

 The LG G5 is a superb gaming TV.
 It has HDMI 2.1 bandwidth on all four ports for up to 4k @ 165Hz with VRR, so it pairs excellently with consoles and gaming PCs.
-It also has very low input lag for a responsive feel, but its input lag is higher than expected at 165Hz, limiting its usability for competitive gamers.
-Still, it has almost instantaneous pixel transitions, so fast motion is clear.
+The TV has very low input lag for a responsive feel across its entire refresh rate range.
+It also has almost instantaneous pixel transitions, so fast motion is clear.
 Colors in games are nice and vivid in both SDR and HDR, and you get the perfect blacks OLEDs are known for, so its image quality is top-notch regardless of the title you're playing.
 This TV has truly amazing HDR brightness, so highlights really pop out in darker titles, and bright games are very impactful.
+To get the best image quality out of the TV without sacrificing performance, use Filmmaker Mode with ALLM enabled.

 Pros

-• Low input lag at 120Hz for a very responsive experience.
+• Low input lag for a very responsive experience.

 • Nearly instantaneous response time for no noticeable blur behind fast motion.